Author has written 16 stories for Harry Potter, Misc. Books, and Firefly.

 Golden super patronus of love.
-You know, the actually solid magic projection than can bowl through dementors and gut them.
+You know, the actual solid magic projection than can bowl through Dementors and gut them.
 Just don't.
 Please, just fucking don't.

 Soul Bonds.
 Perhaps the worst cliche of them all.
 There are rare cases where some of the above cliches actually turn into an interesting story, or at least passably entertaining, but not for this one.
-There is no stories where a soul bond is acceptable.
+There are no stories where a soul bond is acceptable.
 If you are the type of person who likes instantaneous relationships without any of the work to go into it and actually make it work, I'm sorry to inform you, but your taste in stories is shit.
 Harry/Fleur has a lot of potential, but why ruin all of it by just throwing them together via contrived plot device.
-Trying to make the relationship work is the whole point of a romance fic, but just everything working out instantaneously because of a bond, and then BAM SUPER!HARRY CAN DO ANYTHING KNOW WITH HIS INSTANT BOND.
+Trying to make the relationship work is the whole point of a romance fic.
+BAM SUPER!HARRY CAN DO ANYTHING KNOW WITH HIS INSTANT BOND.
 Instant love is bad.
 There's very little tension, and all the drama is just contrived after that point for the sake of drama.
 Seriously, if this your great idea to your story, just don't bother, please.
 And if your a thirteen year old girl offended by this, try reading a good story, it'll put a perspective on just how bad these ones really are.

 Addendum to the above.
 Don't make Harry the Heir of Gryffindor, Ravenclaw, Hufflepuff, Slytherin, Ramses II, Moses, Rasputin, Merlin, Cleopatra, Charlemagne... there's no point.
 It adds nothing to the story, other than showing your are too lazy to come up with something that is remotely interesting and original.
 Seeing this kind of shit just makes me close the story.

-training montages.
-If training to defeat Voldemort is the sole purpose of multiple thousand words text blocks, just hit ctrl A then backspace.
+Training montages.
+If training to defeat Voldemort is the sole purpose of multiple thousand word text blocks, just hit ctrl A, then backspace.
 Congrats, your story is now better than it was.
-No about of training or reading books or timeturners or contrived rituals is going to make Harry Voldemort's equal.
-Coming up with an original way for Harry to defeat him is half the fun of writing, but who wants to read more of the same? yawn...
+No amount of training or reading books or timeturners or contrived rituals is going to make Harry Voldemort's equal.
+Coming up with an original way for Harry to defeat him is half the fun of writing, but who wants to read more of the same?
+Yawn...
 And if you think Harry is going to discover the way to defeat Voldemort in a book found in Knockturn Alley, let alone the Restricted Section... he's not going to find any magic in there that Voldemort doesn't already know.

-superwands.
-You know the story. probably the same one with half the above cliches in it.
-Harry get's a custom built wand made out of exotic wood, crystallized nundu breath with an unobtanium handle.
+Superwands.
+You know the story.
+Probably the same one with half the above cliches in it.
+Harry gets a custom built wand made out of exotic wood (or metal), crystallized nundu breath with an unobtanium handle.
 It doesn't add anything to the story.
 It just makes you look like an idiot.
 We all fell into this trap when we first started writing, and good writers will realize that it's a terrible cliche, and never important to the story.
 It's the wizard who makes the story interesting, not the wand.

 'Embracing the inner Slytherin' - what does this even mean?
 I cringe every time I read this, almost as much as I read 'light side' and 'neutral family'.
 Being cunning and ambitious doesn't make you a Slytherin, they are normal human traits that everyone has.
 "Inner Snake" falls under this category as well.
 It's a stupid fanon saying that somehow refuses to die.

-the 'blank' look.
+The 'blank' look.
 You know the one, where Harry is a master of Occlumency and can make his face completely devoid of emotion.
-A blank look is not natural, and using that to describe Harry a hundred times in a story just makes it seem like he has down syndrome.
+A blank look is not natural, and using that to describe Harry a hundred times in a story just makes it seem like he's retarded.
 News flash, using a blank face is just as telling, since it's not a natural emotion.

-Harry renames.
-Firstly, his name is not short for Harold, Harrison or Hadrian, or Harrolduphus, or Henry, or Harrasthmus.
+Harry renaming.
+Firstly, his name is not short for Harold, or Harrison, or Hadrian, or Harrolduphus, or Henry, or Harrasthmus.
 As for the renames, use something original.
-For female, do something other than Rose, or Holly, or Harri, and for male, don't call him James Evans or anything remotely close to that.
+For female, do something other than Rose, or Holly, or Harriet, or Harri, and for male, don't call him James Evans or anything remotely close to that if your doing some severe timetravelling.
 Harry doesn't have to be short for anything.

 Surnames.
-As an aside the whole heir of everyone badness that people somehow actually like, Harry should never be referred to as Harry Potter-Black, or anything with a Hyphen in it.
+As an aside the whole heir of everyone badness that people somehow actually like, Harry should never be referred to as Harry Potter-Black, or anything with a hyphen in it.
 Sorry, your attempts at a 'political' fic are going to fall short if that what you think it needs.
 Also, you should never refer to someone as (name) nee (name) in actual conversation... it doesn't really happen like that.
-If you're going the whole pureblood politics angle, chances are quite high that they know exactly what your status is and your family lines.
+If you're going the whole pureblood politics angle, chances are quite high that they know exactly what your status is and your family line as well.